tbisaillon/credential-theft-lab/docs/credentialphishing.md

 ![Credential Theft Test 6](img/credential_phish_test_6.png)

-Confirm that your username is listed (it will be if you are connected to the lab environment via GlobalProtect).
-You may see additional IP/user mappings.
+Confirm that your username is listed (it will be if you are connected to the lab environment via GlobalProtect).  *Again, you should **not** be using the Administrator account to connect as.*  You may see additional IP/user mappings.

 Go back to your test phishing account, and open the phishing email.
 By clicking the link provided in the email, you will get to the phishing page again.